 For many Officers, one of the best rewards of working in a department as big as LAPD is the fact that they can do many jobs during the course of their career.
 It is possible to move from division to division, and to learn new skills on the job.

 All LAPD Officers start in patrol.
 While many Officers will choose to remain in patrol, others put in for promotions or for transfer to specialized divisions after a few years in the field.
 Patrol is primary provider of police services to the community and is considered to be the backbone of the LAPD.
 LAPD is challenging and rewarding.
-No day in patrol is ever the same or boring.
+No day in patrol is ever the same.

 Patrol officers investigate crimes, make arrests, patrol communities to make them safer, work with the community to solve problems, conduct community meetings, mediate disputes, investigate traffic collisions and provide general police services.